rohrerj/scion/doc/dev/design/FABRID.rst

 The 27 bit allow to save relative timestamps with a difference of up to 37 hours which fulfills the requirement that a path can be valid for up to 24 hours.

-PolicyID length and how to determinte whether policy is local or global
+PolicyID length and how to determine whether policy is local or global
 ----------------------------------------------------------------------------------

 In the header design the FABRID policyIndex has a length of 1 byte, which allows 256 different options.